amerci-emp/personal-adviser/README.md

 ## Getting Started

+First, set up your environment:

+1. Copy `.env.template` to `.env.local` and fill in your credentials
+2. Create a Supabase project at [supabase.com](https://supabase.com)
+3. Set up your database and storage (see Supabase Setup below)

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev